 - Do not go to a medical clinic unless you have first obtained an appointment.

-- Visit the emergency room only if you have difficulty breathing.
+- Visit the emergency room only if you have difficulty breathing (you have difficulty breathing when resting or are unable to breathe when lying down).

-- In keeping with the gradual reopening of businesses and services as authorized by the Quebec government, the City of Vaudreuil-Dorion will be reopening the public library on Sunday, July 12, under the usual operating hours: Monday to Friday from 10 a.m. to 9 p.m. and Saturdays and Sundays from 10 a.m. to 4:30 p.m.
-The contactless pick-up service will end on the same day.
+- In keeping with the gradual reopening of businesses and services as authorized by the Quebec government, the City of Vaudreuil-Dorion reopened the public library on July 12, under the usual operating hours: Monday to Friday from 10 a.m. to 9 p.m. and Saturdays and Sundays from 10 a.m. to 4:30 p.m.
+The contactless pick-up service ended on the same day.

 - The tennis and pickleball fields are open for free practice, singles only, in order to meet government guidelines.
 Field reservations must be made online in the Online or by phone at 450 455-3371, ext.
 2350.

 - All our play modules and dog parks are now open.
 Posters have been put up to remind citizens of the hygiene measures to be respected.
-The skateboard parks will reopen on June 12 at noon.
+The skateboard parks are also opened.

 - As a precautionary measure, we ask that you maintain a minimum distance of two meters from any City employees you may encounter, such as Public Works Department personnel near construction sites.
 We all need them to maintain service to the population.

-- The municipal counsil will take place behind closed doors, but will be webcast live, and then delayed, by CSUR la télé.
+- The City has taken the decision to resume holding its City Council meetings in a virtual format starting with the next meeting on Monday, September 21.
+City meetings are always webcasted live, and then delayed, by CSUR la télé.
 Links to view the sessions can be found here.
 This procedure will be followed until further notice.

-Citizens who have rented rooms and who will not be able to hold their events due to the closure of our buildings will be reimbursed.
-They are invited to contact the Recreation and Cultural Services at email@example.com.
+Citizens who have rented rooms and who haven't been able to hold their events due to the closure of our buildings can be reimbursed.
+They are invited to contact the Recreation and Cultural Services at firstname.lastname@example.org.

 The swimming session which was scheduled from March 28 to May 31st has been cancelled.
-People who have registered will obtain a full refund.
+People who have registered have obtained a full refund.

 - Sales procedures for non-payment of tax were postponed to 2021 by City Council at a meeting held on April 6, 2020.

 - Current regulations stipulates that temporary winter car shelters must be removed no later than April 15.
-Exceptionally, due to the pandemic and the measures taken by the government of Quebec, these shelters will be tolerated until May 15, 2020.
-This decision will make it possible to accommodate citizens who use the services of a subcontractor to remove their shelters.
+Exceptionally, due to the pandemic and the measures taken by the government of Quebec, these shelters have been tolerated until May 15, 2020.
+This decision has made it possible to accommodate citizens who use the services of a contractor to remove their shelters.

 Développement (DEV) Vaudreuil-Soulanges and the Chambre de commerce et d’industrie de Vaudreuil-Soulanges (CCIVS) are once again joining forces to support local purchasing.
 The offensive takes into consideration the extraordinary context of the COVID-19 in which households and businesses find themselves.
 Under the theme "Achat local dans Vaudreuil-Soulanges", the initiative puts forward the offers of local merchants through a set of complementary tools.
 Visit the Facebook page and the Vaudreuil-Soulanges georeferenced business platform put online to help citizens locate businesses in their community.